Help with debt problems: Free friendly expert advice can be found from leading debt organisations.

 If we can't recover the unpaid council tax by other means, we will have no alternative but to apply to the local magistrate for a committal summons.
 This is the first stage of possible imprisonment.
 If you receive a committal summons, you should contact us straight away or get legal advice from a solicitor, your local law centre or Citizens Advice Bureau.

-We consistently collect more than 98% of council tax each year and the recovery of any outstanding debts is vigorously pursued.
+We consistently collect more than 98 percent of council tax each year and the recovery of any outstanding debts is vigorously pursued.

 Where to get help